cran-task-views/Databases/Databases.md

 rows and columns in a series of tables with the use of [SQL](https://en.wikipedia.org/wiki/SQL) to express the logic for writing and querying data.
-The tables are relational, e.g. you have a user who users your softwares and those softwares have creators and contributors.
+The tables are relational, e.g. you have a user who uses your softwares and those softwares have creators and contributors.
 Non-relational databases became popular in recent years due to huge demand in storing unstructured data with the use of [NoSQL](https://en.wikipedia.org/wiki/NoSQL) as the query language.